fivann/devops/networking/firewalld.md

 ```

 ### IPSet
+  IP sets are a feature in firewalld that allow you to create sets of IP addresses, networks, or ports, which can then be used in firewalld rules.
+This can help simplify the management of firewall rules when working with a large number of IP addresses or ports.
+Here's a YAML representation of using IP sets with firewalld:
 ```
 - step: Create an IP set
   description: Create an IP set with a specified type (e.g., hash:ip, hash:net, or hash:port).